CraigHoffmann/race-motion-simulator/README.md

 ![image](https://user-images.githubusercontent.com/27387872/120056817-c5fbf180-c07d-11eb-8c67-f6a8f7997dda.png)

-Further details and discussion about the app can also be found on the xsimulatom forum website link above.
+Further details and discussion about the app can also be found on the xsimulator forum website link above.